chaitanyakasaraneni/tictactoegame/README.md

-# tictactoegame
+#Tic tac toe
-Tic tac toe game in python (Basic Version)
+Game written in python3 (Basic CL Version)
-Will be updating soon with an GUI
+Will be updating soon with a GUI